Joe Medwick: Later life

-In 1966, Medwick was hired as a hitting instructor in the Cardinals minor league system, a role he held until 1975.
-During spring training that year, on March 21, he died of a heart attack in St. Petersburg, Florida.
-He was buried at St. Lucas Cemetery in Sunset Hills, Missouri, a suburb of St. Louis.
+In 1966, Medwick was hired as a hitting instructor in the Cardinals minor league system, a role he held until his death.
+During spring training in March 1975, Medwick died of a heart attack at age 63 in St. Petersburg, Florida.
+He was survived by his wife, and son, and a daughter; he was buried at St. Lucas Cemetery in Sunset Hills, Missouri, a suburb of St. Louis.

 Legacy

-Medwick received no votes for enshrinement in the Baseball Hall of Fame the first seven years after his retirement, which is sometimes attributed to his strained relationship with teammates and the press.
-He continued to fall short of the required 75% vote threshold on numerous ballots until he was elected by the Baseball Writers' Association of America in his final year of eligibility in 1968.

-After his election, he said, "This was the longest slump of my career.
-I had gone 0 for 20 before, but never 0 for 20 years."